Detection policy

 Note

-The predefined or the default are scoped per environment.
+The predefined or the default rules are scoped per environment.
 That means that a set of rules enabled for one environment does not apply to other environments until enabled in different environments.

-Enabling disabling individual rule-set
+Enabling or disabling individual rule-set

 Note